Halleymedia/unobtrusive-vue/README.md

 ## Changelog

+### v1.7.2
+ - Fix error: do not attempt to make null values observable.

 ### v1.7.1
  - Fix: accidental conversion to number when passing a guid or other non-numeric string via custom components attribute.